partridgep/trivia-game/README.md

 # Trivia Game

 A fun React trivia game!
-21 questions total (10 questions in each round, plus a bonus question.)
+10 questions per round, get one wrong and you lose.
+Compete with other players by submitting your score on an online leaderboard.

 ## Getting Started

 To view the deployed project, visit [this link](https://trivia-tandem.herokuapp.com/) (please allow 20-30 seconds for Heroku to load.)

-Alernatively, if you wish to run this app locally, open a terminal, navigate to the project's folder and run:
+Alernatively, if you wish to run this app locally, open a terminal, navigate to the project's folder and download the app's dependencies by running `npm i`.

+You may then run:

 ### `npm start`